Pixquare

 Alpha-lock

 If a layer is alpha-locked, we can only draw on pixels that already have non-transparent values of that layer.
-This has the same effect as a selection of all non-transparent pixels.
+This has the same effect as a of all non-transparent pixels.

 Blend mode